NodeBE4/opinion/_posts/2022-01-17-theoryofdoom.md

 This is one of the most stunningly inept articles I have ever seen published in FA.

+----- __38.2__ -----2022-01-20 13:26:28+08:00:

+I've been making the same argument for a while, and I agree.
+Turkey is a tremendous liability for NATO and Erdogan's behaviour is unacceptable.
+Though I also never imagined we would be in a situation where an American president would let Vladimir Putin get this out of control in Europe.

+So the question is whether, at this point, Turkey is still a necessary evil.
+In the short term (3-5 years), there are huge natural gas reserves in Turkey's EEZ, which in addition to Ukraine's and Romania's could displace Russia's de facto control of natural gas on the continent.
+In the long term (>5 years), another factor is the potential for an additional canal to access the Black Sea.
+Turkish cooperation on that would be critical.

+At this point, I'd kick that can down the road until Putin is gone and the future of Russian political leadership thereafter has taken hold.
+I would also be curious to see how long Erdogan sticks around.
+This could become less of a problem, following political change inside Turkey.

+----- __38.3__ -----2022-01-20 13:29:43+08:00:

+> Perhaps, but kicking Turkey out of NATO would only help Putin.

+Maybe.
+But consider what Turkey risks by allying itself with Russia.
+What has happened to Russian allies and client states in the not too distant past?
+How does their fate stack up with NATO allies or client states?
+Even if Turkey was [out](https://www.youtube.com/watch?v=xNQHhD-cdEY), it's not like there would be no strings attached.

 ### 39: [Russia moves more troops westward amid Ukraine tensions](https://old.reddit.com/r/geopolitics/comments/s77r57/russia_moves_more_troops_westward_amid_ukraine/), submitted on 2022-01-19 05:00:36+08:00.

 ----- __39.1__ -----2022-01-19 05:06:54+08:00: